-Common Stock Outstanding as of September 30, 1996 . . .
+Common Stock Outstanding as of September 30, 1996 . .

 23,023,976 shares.
-On a fully converted basis, there would be 43,546,035 shares outstanding consisting of 3,692,300 shares issuable upon exercise of outstanding options and purchase rights, 5,200,000 shares issuable upon exercise of the outstanding 1996 Common Stock Purchase Warrants ("1996 Warrants"), 1,414,000 shares issuable upon the exercise of the outstanding 1995 Warrants, 7,960,250 shares issuable upon conversion of the Preferred Stock, and 2,355,509 shares issuable upon conversion of accrued and unpaid dividends on the Preferred Stock.
+On a fully converted basis, there would be 43,546,035 shares outstanding consisting of 3,692,300 shares issuable upon exercise of outstanding options and purchase rights, 5,200,000 shares issuable upon exercise of the 1996 Warrants, 1,414,000 shares issuable upon the exercise of the outstanding 1995 Common Stock Purchase Warrants ("1995 Warrants"), 7,960,250 shares issuable upon conversion of the Preferred Stock, and 2,355,509 shares issuable upon conversion of accrued and unpaid dividends on the Preferred Stock.

-Preferred Stock Outstanding as of September 30, 1996 . . .
+Preferred Stock Outstanding as of September 30, 1996. .

 796,025 shares.
 Each share of Series A Convertible Preferred Stock, no par value, of the Company ("Preferred Stock") is convertible by the holder thereof at any time into 10 shares of Common Stock.
-The holders of Preferred Stock are entitled to an annual cumulative cash dividend of \$1.50 per share.
+Series A Convertible Preferred Stock provides for an annual cumulative dividend of \$1.50 per share.
 The outstanding shares of Preferred Stock are convertible into 7,960,250 shares of Common Stock.
 At the time of conversion, all accrued and unpaid dividends are converted into Common Stock at the rate of \$1.00 per share of Common Stock.

-See "Description of Securities -Series A Convertible Preferred Stock."
+"Description of Securities -Series A Convertible Preferred Stock."

-Common Stock OTC Bulletin Board Symbol
+Common Stock OTC Bulletin Board Symbol . . . . . .